ColdIQ's Cold Email Guide: Outbound Secrets

 Finding data on best-fit accounts

-If you identified a trigger event for which your current tool doesn’t have data, have a look at this extensive list of B2B Data Sources we compiled.
+If you identified a trigger event for which your current tool doesn’t have data, you can have a look at this extensive list of B2B data sources in our **AI Data Enrichment** section here.

 Identifying initiatives

-Oftentimes, there isn’t any obvious problem to sell to.
-It often makes more sense to sell to companies’ current initiatives.
+Sometimes, there might not be any obvious problem to sell to.
+It might make more sense to sell to companies’ current initiatives.

 The same logic applies to problems.
 Observe what companies are going through and derive a hypothesis on their current priorities.